MUCodeAcademy/MidlandCode-C14/Module 1 - Intro to HTML and CSS/Week 1/Day 1/Lesson/01-GitHubOverview.md

 - Centralized site and hosting for git projects.
 - Allows for remote work and connection to projects with a VCS.
 - Helps facilitate open source projects through the use of merge and pull requests.
 - Can be utilized via the command line or via built in integration through an IDE.
-Not all functionality is easily available through built in integration however.
+Not all functionality is easily available through built-in integration however.

 ## GitHub Best Practices